Yuvarajklr/OWASP-Web-Application-Penetration-Testing/README.md

 http://localhost:3000

-Author:
+Author

 Yuvaraj S
 Certified Penetration Tester (CPT)

-Disclaimer:
+Cybersecurity Enthusiast

+Disclaimer

-This project is for educational and authorized security testing purposes only.
+This project is for educational and authorized testing purposes only.
-Do not test any system without proper permission.
+Do not test systems without permission.